 “We looked for some resonance between the individual material and a reflection of the overall theme of exhibit, the unexpected,” said Sullivan.

 The works that ended up making it into the exhibition are collectively an eclectic group, to say the least.
 Various art mediums — relief, digital, lithograph, serigraph, photolithograph, mixed media, sculptural objects, artists' books and portfolios and audio works — are represented.

-Works include Canadian artist Marcel Dzama’s "The Cabin of Count Dracula" from the Ira Latour Visual Resource Center; a 16th century German bible by Heinrich Bunting with inventive hand-colored relief maps, courtesy of the Meriam Library Special Collections; and "Cuernavaca," a 3-dimensional abstract/kinetic “agamograph" from the Turner Collection created by the man who invented this unique art form, Israeli artist Yaacov Agam.
+Works include Canadian artist Marcel Dzama’s "The Cabin of Count Dracula" from the Ira Latour Visual Resource Center; a 16th century German bible by Heinrich Bunting with inventive hand-colored relief maps, courtesy of the Meriam Library Special Collections; and "Cuernavaca," a 3-D abstract kinetic work from the Turner Collection, an “agamograph,” created by the man who invented this unique art form, Israeli artist Yaacov Agam.

-Other unusual works from the Turner include Enrique Chagoya's satirical soup cans, a collagraph block by the late Dr. Janet Turner, hand cut Japanese stencils for obi printing, and examples of “pochoir,” a stencil process that predates screen-printing.
+Other unusual works from the Turner include a collagraph block by the late Dr. Janet Turner, hand cut Japanese stencils for obi printing, and examples of “pochoir,” a stencil process that predates screen-printing.

 Sullivan said the many different kinds of works in the exhibition will appeal to people who appreciate sculpture, conceptual art, satire, printmaking, mixing printmaking with other concepts and techniques, book lovers and modern art.